Some papers about p values

 There is also a copy of the web calculator at https://davidcolquhoun.shinyapps.io/fpr-calc-ver1-7/

 In the same online edition, The American Statistician published 43 papers that were designed to say what should be done about the problem of abuse of p values.
+One of these makes suggestions that are similar to mine, but based on even simpler calculations -see Benjamin and Berger (2019).
+The only problem with their approach is that it doesn’t cater for the Jeffreys-Lindley phenomenon and it is therefore not suitable for very large samples.

 At the same time, Nature published a comment piece on the p value problem.
 The gist of this piece was a plea to abandon the term “statistically-significant”, because it involves the obviously silly idea that observing p = 0.049 tells you something different from p = 0.051.
 It was co-signed by 840 people (including me).
 Nature also published an editorial which half-understood the problem and, sadly, said “Nature is not seeking to change how it considers statistical analysis in evaluation of papers at this time”.
 This sums up the problem: it is in the interests of both authors, and of journals, to continue to publish too many false positive results.
 Until this problem is solved, the corruption will continue.